ghostdogpr/caliban/vuepress/docs/docs/relay-connections.md

 case class ElasticCursor(value: String)
 ```

-To make turn your case class into a usable cursor, you need to do two things: implement the `Cursor` trait and specify a schema for the case class to make sure it's always serialized as a scalar value.
+To turn your case class into a usable cursor, you need to do two things: implement the `Cursor` trait and specify a schema for the case class to make sure it's always serialized as a scalar value.

 First, let's implement the trait:
 ```scala